SplinterSword/EStudios/README.md

 - Electron provides great performance and security as the two processes are completely isolated from each other and the communication between them is done through IPC (Inter-Process Communication) through the APIs exposed in preload.js file.

-- Electron is bundled with chrominum which ensures that every system has the same user experience and can be used on all platforms like linux, windows and macOS.
+- Electron is bundled with chromium which ensures that every system has the same user experience and can be used on all platforms like linux, windows and macOS.

 - Electron also includes a bundler which allows us to build the application for all platforms in a single command.